Forget the gold watch — companies now offer cash or paid sabbaticals

 “The thought process was, people don’t stick around at jobs for a long time anymore,” said Dan Schneider, chief executive officer of the Charleston, South Carolina-based company.
 “A lot of times, people leave for a little more pay.
 So an award like this shows you can still grow within your company, and earn more money, without having to leave.”

-Most of SIB's competitors might hold onto staffers for 24 months, Schneider said.
+Most companies might hold on to staffers for 24 months, Schneider said.
 By tempting employees with a gigantic check, his own firm now boasts average retention of four years.

 But if you do get paid time off, don't spend it checking your work e-mail every five minutes, Streit said.